-The table below shows Fund performance and benchmark performance, where applicable, for complete 12-month periods for the last five years ending on 31 May 2024.
+The table below shows Fund performance a benchmark performance for complete 12-month periods for the last five years to 28 February 2025.
 More recent performance information may be available by contacting us.

 These figures refer to the past.
 Past performance is not a reliable indicator of future returns.

-The fund performance is based on single priced Accumulation C Shares, allowing for net income accumulated.
-This information has been taken from Morningstar, an independent data source.
+The fund performance for the US Multi-Factor Equity Fund, is based on single priced Institutional A Accumulation Shares.